mapsense/tweetsense/README.md

 ## Tweetsense

 Tweetsense is a Heroku application for streaming live Twitter data to Mapsense.
-Using Mapsense's innovative geodata analysis tools, anyone can slice and dice Twitter data like a trainer data analyst.
+Using Mapsense's innovative geodata analysis tools, anyone can slice and dice Twitter data like a trained data analyst.

 Before you get started, make sure you have a Mapsense API key with the 'api' scope, as well as some Twitter credentials.